JZfi/StereoScopica/README.md

 StereoScopica
 =============
 Version 1.0.3
-- Feature: Logging support.
-HMD acc & gyro sensor data can now be logged to a csv file (F12).
+- Feature: Sensor logging support.
+Rift's acc & gyro data can now be logged to a csv file.
+Toggle logging on/off by pressing F12.
 The logfile path can be set in the settings file.
 - Feature: Images can be moved up & down in the same direction (page up/down).
 - UI change: Some key mappings changed.
 Less used functions moved to char-keys.
 - UI change: Window title format change.